kubernetes-sigs/kueue/cmd/importer/README.md

 #### Run in cluster

-`cmd/importer/run-in-cluster` provides the necessary kustomize manifests needed to run the importer from within the cluster, In order to use them you should:
+`cmd/importer/run-in-cluster` provides the necessary kustomize manifests needed to run the importer from within the cluster.

+In order to use the manifests, you should:

 1. Update the used image